The Tale of the Outcasts: Manga

 On August 28, 2020, Seven Seas Entertainment announced the English language release of the manga starting on June 1, 2021.

 A nine-chapter special manga series by Hoshino, subtitled The Flame Knight, was serialized in Shogakukan's Sunday Webry website from January 8 to March 5, 2023.
 A single volume was published on March 16, 2023.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on June 30, 2022.
-At Anime Expo 2022, Crunchyroll announced that they licensed the series outside of Asia.
-At Crunchyroll Expo 2022, Crunchyroll announced that the series would be animated by Ashi Productions and directed by Yasutaka Yamamoto, with Kenichi Yamashita in charge of series composition and writing scripts along with Yamamoto and Sayaka Harada, Mina Ōsawa designing the characters and serving as chief animation supervisor along with Hikaru Suzuki, Kanta Suzuki designing the monsters, and Hiroaki Tsutsumi and Kana Hashiguchi composing the music.
-It premiered on January 8, 2023, on Tokyo MX and other networks.
+At Anime Expo 2022, Crunchyroll announced that it would stream the series outside of Asia.
+At Crunchyroll Expo 2022, it was announced that the series would be animated by Ashi Productions and directed by Yasutaka Yamamoto, with Kenichi Yamashita in charge of series composition and writing scripts along with Yamamoto and Sayaka Harada; Mina Ōsawa designing the characters and serving as chief animation supervisor along with Hikaru Suzuki; Kanta Suzuki designing the monsters; and Hiroaki Tsutsumi and Kana Hashiguchi composing the music.
+It aired from January 8 to April 2, 2023, on Tokyo MX and other networks.
 Ayana Taketatsu performed the opening theme song "Ashita no Katachi" (明日のカタチ), while Hakubi performed the ending theme song "Rewrite".